 While there are a great number of factors determining the valuation of a SaaS company, higher growth correlates with increased company valuation.
 On average, for every additional 10% of SaaS company growth, the company valuation increases an incremental 1.6x of revenue.
 If SaaS companies can grow efficiently (with good ROI expenses of growth), the increased valuation will reward their shareholders richly.

 In every market, a few companies garner the majority of the market.
 The market leaders are usually more profitable.
 Companies should strive to achieve market share in their market segment in the range of 10% to 30%.
 Companies should invest sufficiently in growth to be a leader for long-term success.

 The Efficiencies of Scale

-Larger companies can reduce the percent of revenue spent in Research and Development, Marketing, and Administration as they scale.
+Larger companies can reduce the percentage of revenue spent on Research and Development, Marketing, and Administration as they scale.
 The cost of SaaS services should decrease substantially as many of the fixed costs associated with providing the SaaS services decrease as a percent of revenue.
-These efficiencies of scale enabled by the company’s growth will ultimately increase the Recurring Profits Margins, profits and cash flow.
+These efficiencies of scale enabled by the company’s growth will ultimately increase the Recurring Profits Margins, profits, and cash flow.

 These Tradeoffs Will Change at Each Stage of the Company

 Where there is the opportunity to grow a SaaS business, the SaaS company should act as long as there is a strong ROI on the growth investment.
-This growth will be gated by the cash availability, which is a greater practical barrier to growth than profits.
+This growth will be gated by cash availability, which is a greater practical barrier to growth than profits.
 If the opportunity for hypergrowth exists, investments are easier to obtain.
 Don’t let GAAP profitability metrics more applicable to low-growth product sale companies cloud the value of SaaS growth – investors don’t.
-This article originally appeared on CloudStrategies.